1. How many school sites do you have?

 The assessment of the curriculum culminates in externally set and marked examinations IGCSEs, the grades achieved through which give pupils credibility in all education systems around the world.

-Pupils from 16 to 18 years study the International Baccalaureate (IB) Diploma programme.
+Pupils from 16 to 18 years will study the International Baccalaureate (IB) Diploma programme.

 5. What is the application procedure?